 “Thanks to the Interstate Highway System, it is now possible to travel across the country from coast to coast without seeing anything.” – Charles Kuralt

 “<Can’t respond because my mouth is full of raspberries>” – Me

+It was once known as the "Black and Yellow Trail," a stretch of highway promoted as the shortest route — and most scenic highway — from Chicago to Yellowstone National Park.
 While a paved two-lane road may have been high-tech decades ago, highways are today the place for people who want to explore without billboards or traffic.
 With this modern pioneer spirit in mind, I’ve cruised Highway 14 several times in search of unique sites, entertainment and, of course, food.
-Here’s what I’ve discovered to be the best of the “Black and Yellow Trail.”
+Here’s what I’ve discovered to be the best of South Dakota's historic “Black and Yellow Trail.”

 My favorite Highway 14 adventure started at the Minnesota border as I prepared for an east-to-west adventure.
 The South Dakota welcome sign gave me a sense of impending discovery while the open fields conveyed a strong sense of peace.
 It didn’t take long before I found my first Highway 14 gem.

 If you’re not paying attention, the sign for Sanderson Gardens might be easy to miss.
 But I’d already heard about this place from a friend, so I was keeping a careful (and hungry) eye out.
 I was not disappointed.